 There are 7 individual guest tents including 1 family tent, all with adjoining bush bathroom with bathtub, shower, twin hand basins and flush toilet.
 The tents are spacious and well furnished with bedside tables, writing desk and woven rugs.
-Each tent has a spacious outside deck, partly shaded, with chairs and table and views of the valley, Mara river and Oloololo escarpment.
+Each tent has a spacious outside deck, partly shaded, with chairs and table and views of the valley, Mara River and Oloololo escarpment.
 There is an expansive dining deck with comfy sofas where guests can relax, sip sundowners, chat over the day's events and enjoy the wonderful views.
 Indoors there is a cosy lounge with fireplace, for cooler evenings.

 As well as the abundance of game, this is a great bird watching location.
-There are 453 recorded species of birds in the Mara.
+There are over 450 recorded species of birds in the Mara.
 Guests are encouraged to explore this wonderful area by a number of means.
 Each tent has a dedicated driver and vehicle, allowing guests to chose how to arrange their days, which activities to pursue, when and for how long.
 Game drives are very popular, and can vary in duration.
 It is possible to stay out all day and take a picnic lunch to enjoy in the bush.
 Night drives can also be arranged.
 Walking is an excellent way to explore the conservancy.
 Walks are led by knowledgable and enthusiastic guides and accompanied by Masai porters.
-Mountain bikes are also available to guests.
-As a special treat, guests can explore the region from the air, taking an early morning hot air balloon ride (at extra cost).
+Mountain bikes are also available.
+As a special treat, you can explore the region from the air, taking an early morning hot air balloon ride (at extra cost).
 These last about an hour and are followed by a champagne breakfast in the bush.
 Fishing in the Mara river and village visits are other popular pasttimes.

 Open: Serian Camp is open all year.

 Location: Serian Camp is in the Mara North Conservancy.
 The nearest airstrip is Mara North.